The article was revised and updated on August 2, 2024

 Looking to the future, scale is going to be critical.
 One certain thing is that data volumes will increase over time and not decrease.
 The research lab management software should be able to scale to massive data volumes with many data points and load it all in a timely fashion without bogging down the system performance over time.

-With Sapio LIMS System, there is no limit on what types of processes can be tracked due to Sapio’s versatility to adapt to any lab process quickly via configuration.
+With the Sapio LIMS System, there is no limit on what types of processes can be tracked due to Sapio’s versatility to adapt to any lab process quickly via configuration.
 In addition to its configurable workflow engine, Sapio’s research lab management software is the only solution that offers real-time collaboration.
 When working through a lab workflow, any number of lab technicians can be working concurrently on the same workflow.

 NGS LIMS